 From Top 6 on Amazon to Going Independent (And Back Again): The Baking Steel Journey

 This isn’t just a story about an award.
-It’s a story about growth, being forced to pivot, and making strategic decisions to build a brand that lasts.
-Here’s the full journey.
+It’s a story about growth, being forced to pivot, and learning how to build a brand that lasts.

 Act 1: The Rise — The Amazon Era (2012–2019)

-Like many startups, our journey began with a simple idea and a Kickstarter campaign in 2012.
-The early days were a whirlwind.
-We were fueled by the passion of our first backers and a game-changing review from food scientist J. Kenji López-Alt of Serious Eats, who said our Baking Steel “blew his favorite pizza stone out of the water.”
+Baking Steel started with a simple idea and a Kickstarter campaign in 2012.
+The early days were a whirlwind, fueled by our first backers and a game-changing review from food scientist J. Kenji López-Alt, who said our Baking Steel “blew his favorite pizza stone out of the water.”

-The culmination of this era came in 2019.
-We were nominated as an Amazon Small Business of the Year.
-We were humbled and shocked to finish in the Top 6 out of millions of incredible businesses across the country.
-It was proof that our crazy idea inspired by a single line in Modernist Cuisine had become a movement.
+The culmination of that era came in 2019, when we were nominated for Amazon Small Business of the Year and finished in the Top 6 nationwide.
+An idea inspired by a single line in Modernist Cuisine had turned into something much bigger.

 Date: October 9, 2019